lmahistre/hexconverter/README.md

 `npm install`

-To compile Javascript file for development:
+To compile Javascript and CSS files:

-`npm run js`

-To build CSS file:

-`npm run js`
+`npm run dev`

 To launch unit tests: